So3krates: Equivariant attention for interactions on arbitrary length-scales in molecular systems: Appendix

-We further examine the effect of the spherical filter on the MD17 benchmark for varying maximal degree $\lmax$.
+To illustrate the importance of the spherical filter, we examine its effect in an ablation study on the MD17 benchmark for varying maximal degree $\lmax$.
 As can be seen in \fig\ref{fig:sph_filter_ablation}, using spherical filters (see \eq\eqref{eq:filter}) improves performance compared to a \textsc{So3krates} model without them (solid vs. dotted lines), where the difference becomes even more pronounced for force predictions.

 Further, the effect of spherical filters becomes stronger for smaller $\lmax$.
 Since many equivariant MPNNs carry features including additional channels for higher order geometric information, spherical filters can be straight forwardly integrated into current architectures, offering the potential of increased accuracy.